"One good song with a message can bring a point more deeply

 We, ourselves, may be composed of music.
 A U.S. geneticist, Dr. Ohno, assigned a musical note to each of the 6 amino acids that make up the DNA code.
 He then looked at the sound patterns formed by the DNA in various living things.
 Dr. Ohno found that rather than random sounds, these notes actually formed patterns that created melodies.
 In one experiment, he transcribed the "notes" of the DNA of a specific type of cancer.
 The melody, he reported, had an uncanny resemblance to a musical piece written by Chopin in the 17th century, Chopin's Funeral March.

 If we look at current theories on quantum physics, we see additional evidence that supports the ability of sound to support and enhance healing.
-All particles including atoms, electrons, and subatomic particles are energy in a state of oscillation.
+All particles including atoms, electrons, and subatomic particles are energy in a state of vibration.
 Sound is a vibration, and any sound generator will cause other particles to act as resonators, picking up the sound from the source.
 This change in the vibration of subatomic particles resonating to music can impact how larger structures such as atoms and cells are structured.
 If healing can take place on an atomic or cellular level, it can conceivably heal the entire human being, cell by cell.